pinobatch/color-cell-compression/plan.md

 1. Not encoding solid shapes and encoding the most common shapes using 1 byte instead of 2 reduces a 1560-frame test video from 10782720 bytes to 7169945, saving 33.5%.
+An encoder can encode this through the order of nibbles in a color pair.
 2. Adding inter-frame coding reduces encoded blocks by 64.0% at the cost of 449280 bytes to store which blocks are stored and which are repeated from the previous frame.
 This reduces the video to 3262341 bytes, saving 70%.

-Once the compression is figured out, it may prove worthwhile to try making a separate 16-color palette per shot.
+### Things to try

+1. Don't store consecutive duplicate blocks or color pairs within an encoded frame.
+2. Noise reduction: If a block vacillates between two states that differ in one pixel, encode it as the simpler one.
+3. Try calculating a preliminary codebook and rounding every block to its closest match.
+4. Make a separate 16-color palette per shot, and don't use FFmpeg's automatic palette generator that generates boring palettes

+### Playback budget

+I chose the CCC approach to accommodate the comparatively weak CPU of Mega Drive (also called Sega Genesis) and Game Boy Advance systems.

+- MD runs the MC68000 CPU at 15 cycles per 7 chroma periods, or about 7.67 MHz, or 228×262×15/7 = 128005 cycles per 59.92 Hz vblank, or
+  277 cycles per 4×4-pixel block.
+Memory reads have three wait states, giving a usable clock rate of 1.92 MHz.
+Multiplication is slow.
+Subtract some for PSRAM refresh and to copy the completed frame (18432 bytes) into VRAM.
+- GBA runs the ARM7TDMI at 4 cycles per dot, or about 16.8 MHz, or 308×228×4 = 280896 cycles per 59.73 Hz vblank, or 609 cycles per
+  4×4-pixel block.
+GBA has far fewer wait states: 1 to 2 for most parts of RAM, or 0 for the tightly-coupled IWRAM.
+However, there's no second CPU for playing sound.

 Audio
 -----

 I started with rates close to 13 kHz for two reasons:

-1. Game Boy Advance can use 13379 Hz.
+1. GBA can use 13379 Hz.
 This is 224 samples per frame, or one sample per 1254 CPU cycles (at 2^24 Hz).
-2. Mega Drive can use 13317 Hz.
-This is one sample per four cycles of the FM chip (at 1171875/22 = 53267 Hz).
+2. MD can use 13317 Hz.
+This is one sample per four cycles of the FM chip (at 1171875/22 = 53267 Hz), or one sample per 268.8 Z80 cycles.

 Kagamiin wrote a codec called [SSDPCM] that represents each sample as a difference from the previous sample quantized to 2, 3, 4, or 6